iarjunsk/Fakesms/README.md

 # Fakesms

 Fake SMS is an Android App that enables us to create FAKE SMS message in our Android Phone.
-The app does not need any root permission for creating a fake sms.
+The app does not need any root permission.

 You can find the complete tutorial here: http://www.arjunsk.com/android/android-fake-sms-in-eclipse/